 Did you know that from September 2012 manufacturers will no longer be able to sell old style incandescent light bulbs in the UK?
-Now, this is an old style incandescent bulb, also known as a general lighting system or GLS type bulb.
+This is an old style incandescent bulb, also known as a general lighting system or GLS type bulb.

 The reason why they are being phased out is because they are incredibly inefficient.
-They lose about 90% of their energy as heat rather than light.
-There are a few different types, like halogen, zenon and LED, but by far the most common are these - they're compact fluorescent lamps or CFLs.
+They lose about 90% of their energy as heat, rather than light.
+There being replaced by energy saving bulbs, and there are a few different types, like halogen, zenon and LED, but by far the most common are these - they're compact fluorescent lamps or CFLs.

-They typically last about ten to fifteen times longer than incandescent bulbs and they use much less energy.
+They typically last about 10 to 15 times longer than incandescent bulbs, and they use much less energy.
 The average household can save about £25 a year by changing their incandescent bulbs to CFLs.

-Now CFLs normally come in this tubular or helix design, but you can get some that are designed to look more like incandescent old style bulbs.
+Now CFLs normally come in this tubular or helix design, but you can get ones that are designed to look more like incandescent old style bulbs.

-Next up is wattage.
-Now, wattage is a measure of how much power the bulb uses.
-And with old incandescent bulbs it is also an indicator of how bright the bulb would be, but with CFLs this is no longer the case.
+Now, wattage is a measure of how much power the bulb uses and with old incandescent bulbs it is also an indicator of how bright the bulb would be, but with CFLs this is no longer the case.
 It's simply a measure of how energy efficient the bulb is.
-So you'll find the wattage on the packaging, the lower the number the better.
-And you'll find an energy efficiency rating, A being the best.
-You'll also find an indication of how long the bulb will last - a CFL can last up to eight years.
+So you'll find the wattage on the packaging, the lower the number the better, and you'll find an energy efficiency rating, A being the best.
+You'll also find an indication of how long the bulb will last - a CFL can last up to 8 years.

 Lastly, not all CFLs are dimmable, so if you are planning to use dimmer switches make sure to get a dimmer-compatible one.